Your Local Guide to St. Patrick’s Day 2023 in Dublin

 - Hilton Garden Inn Dublin Custom House: very close to the city but not too close;

-- Maldron Hotel Pearse Street: in a non-touristic place, it’s a certainty and on the corner, you’ll also find one of the best pubs in Dublin;
+- Maldron Hotel Pearse Street: in a non-touristic place, it’s a certainty, and on the corner, you’ll also find one of the best pubs in Dublin;

 - Aloft: very close to the Guinness Storehouse, a contemporary and young hotel for smart and casual people;

-Getting Around in Dublin for St. Patrick’s Day
+Getting around Dublin for St. Patrick’s Day

 What to see in Dublin?